phetsims/rosetta/README.md

 To check if rosetta is running (note the lack of sudo):
 ```/etc/init.d/rosetta status```

-### Rosetta configuration on simian and figaro
+### Rosetta configuration on simian, figaro, and phet-server.

-All of the phet repos live on simian and figaro under /data/share/phet/phet-repos.
+All of the phet repos live on simian, figaro and phet-server under /data/share/phet/phet-repos.
 Rosetta lives in /data/share/phet/phet-repos/rosetta.

 Rosetta is run as user "phet-admin".
 It requires the certain fields filled out in phet-admin's HOME/.phet/build-local.json
 (see assertions in rosetta.js).
 These fields are already filled out, but they may need to modified or updated.